-If you are older or have certain underlying medical conditions, it is helpful to let your health care provider know you are sick.
+If you are older or have certain medical conditions, it is helpful to let your health care provider know you have COVID-19.
 They may have specific advice for you.

-If you have COVID-19, stay home until all three of these things are true:
+If you have symptoms of COVID-19, stay home until all three of these things are true:

 You have had no fever for at least 24 hours, without using medicine that lowers fevers.

 If you have tested positive for COVID-19 but do not have symptoms, you must still stay home and away from others for 10 days.

 If a lab test shows you have COVID-19, someone from the health department will give you more information and answer your questions.